awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting.md

 ## Tunnel<a name="Tunnel"></a>

 First, check that you have the necessary firewall rules in place\.
-For a list of the rules, see [Configuring a Firewall Between the Internet and Your Customer Gateway](Introduction.md#FirewallRules)\.
+For more information, see [Configuring a Firewall Between the Internet and Your Customer Gateway](Introduction.md#FirewallRules)\.

-If your firewall rules are set up correctly, then continue troubleshooting with the following command\.
+If your firewall rules are set up correctly, then continue troubleshooting with the following command:

 ```
 router# show interfaces tun1